-- Suitable for: Experienced veterinarians, vet nurses, vet university students or retired vets (individuals or groups)
+- Suitable for: Experienced veterinarians, vet nurses or retired vets

 - Project type: Unpaid volunteer position

 - Start date: Project is on-going, and you can join at any time, depending upon availability

 - Working hours: 9.00 am to 5.00 pm 5 days a week